bup/bup/Documentation/bup-ftp.md

 The following commands are available inside `bup ftp`:

-ls [-a]
+ls [-s] [-a] [*path*]
-:   print the contents of the current working directory.
+:   print the contents of a directory.
+If no path argument
+    is given, the current directory's contents are listed.
     If -a is given, also include hidden files (files which start with a `.` character).
+If -s is given, each file is displayed with its hash from the bup archive to its left.

 cd *dirname*
 :   change to a different working directory